keelviinn/frontend-challenge/README.md

 # Front-end coding test (Next.js | React)

-Our design team created a new design to show more about our company.
+Our design team created a new about page for our website.

-Here's' how the design looks like for desktop (files are stored in the `docs` folder)
+Here's how the design looks like for desktop (files are stored in the `docs` folder)

 Desktop